Pathway to Early Learning and Childcare (NQ) @ SCQF Level 5

 Introduction

-If working with children is a career you have a desire to pursue, this is an ideal introductory programme to develop the knowledge, skills, and qualities that you will need to launch your journey into an exciting career pathway.
+If you are considering a career working with children, this is an ideal introductory programme to develop the knowledge, skills, and qualities that you will need to launch your journey into an exciting career pathway.

 Successful completion of the programme provides a pathway for you to: